 - an involuntary increase in sexual feelings and fantasies.

-Girls’ bodies increase in size and shape during puberty.
+Their bodies increase in size and shape during puberty.
 Their hips become more rounded and they get a more defined waist.
 The vulva, vagina and nipples get bigger and the breasts begin to develop, sometimes unevenly.

 Other changes include pubic hair appearing and a vaginal discharge – an increase in the mucous produced in the vagina.

-Girls also start menstruating or having their period during this time.
+They will also start menstruating or having their period during this time.

 Their shoulders and chests become broader and their muscles get bigger.
 They may have a temporary swelling of the breasts as their hormones sort themselves out.